 3. Pencil in the lines for the opening and holes for gems.

-4. Put on safety glasses and a dust mask and cut the opening of the egg with the high-speed diamond-cutting bit on a rotary cutting tool (figure A).
+4. Put on safety glasses and a dust mask and cut the opening of the egg with the high-speed diamond-cutting bit on a rotary cutting tool.
 Drill the holes for the gems using the drill bit.

 5. Wash the egg out.

 6. Mark and drill the holes for the hinge.